Stacy Margolin: Professional career

 In 1978, she was the U.S. 21-and-under Amateur Hard Court Champion as well as a U.S. Team Member in the Federation Cup held in the United Kingdom.
 Margolin went on to defeat Tracy Austin to become the Women's Southern California Sectional Champion and was the Southern California Sectional Mixed Doubles Champion with her brother, Mike Margolin.
 Margolin won her first and only tour championship, the 1978 WTA's Women in Tennis International Singles Champion held in San Antonio, Texas.

 After turning professional in 1979, she reached a career-high No. 18 world ranking and finished the 1979 season ranked No. 25.
 Margolin was consistently ranked in the top 40 between 1980 and 1984, and would go on to be a Wimbledon Plate quarter finalist and a semi-finalist in the Wells Fargo Open in San Diego.
 She continued to compete on the tour and participate in 25 grand slam championships, including the 1978 Wimbledon and U.S. Open mixed doubles, in which she was partnered with John McEnroe.
 In 1988 she again won the Ojai Tennis Tournament in women's singles.

 Personal life

 After retiring from professional match play, Margolin earned a sociology degree from UCLA and a master's degree in clinical psychology from Pepperdine University.
 She became the Head Tennis Director of the Youth and Adult Recreation Department in Ojai, California, from 1995 to 1998.
-She then became a nutrition and wellness consultant/lecturer at the Weil Tennis Academy in Ojai, and was the head tennis coach of the boys and girls teams at the Thatcher School.
+She then became a nutrition and wellness consultant/lecturer at the Weil Tennis Academy in Ojai, and was the head tennis coach of the boys and girls teams at the Thacher School.
 Margolin self-published a book of poetry called Thoughts Allowed ...
 A Journey into a Woman's Mind, Heart & Soul in 2009.
 Currently, she works with her husband as a health coach in their hiking, biking, rock climbing, and tennis company, Trails by Potter.